GebrekidanM/Academic-result-management/README.md

 A modern, full-stack MERN application designed to digitize and streamline the academic management of primary and secondary schools.
 This system replaces traditional paper-based methods with an efficient, secure, and user-friendly digital platform.

-![Screenshot of the dashboard] (./path/to/your/screenshot.png) _A screenshot of the main admin dashboard._

 ---